Skip to content Skip to footer

 Riyom Local Government Area (LGA) remains one of the recurrent conflict hotspots in Plateau State, where cycles of violence have been shaped by longstanding tensions between farming and herding communities.
 Key drivers of the conflict include competition over land and grazing routes, economic insecurity, divisive narratives, and the limited inclusion of women and young people in community decision-making and peace processes.
 Recent evidence has also shown that increasing levels of drug abuse among young people contribute to heightened aggression, weakened social cohesion, and the escalation of local disputes.

-However, implementation findings revealed that the growing prevalence of drug abuse among young people continued to undermine peace gains by reinforcing mistrust, increasing impulsive behaviour, and amplifying conflict triggers.
+Implementation findings revealed that the growing prevalence of drug abuse among young people continued to undermine peace gains by reinforcing mistrust, increasing impulsive behaviour, and amplifying conflict triggers.
 Although substance abuse emerged during the initial systems analysis, it was not prioritised as a major intervention area during Phase I. Lessons learned from the first phase demonstrated that addressing drug abuse is critical to sustaining peacebuilding outcomes and strengthening community resilience.

 Building Bridges for Peace II therefore builds on these lessons while incorporating findings from the Strengthening Peace and Resilience in Nigeria (SPRiNG) study titled “Drugs and Violent Conflict in North-Central Nigeria,” alongside broader regional and global evidence linking substance abuse, youth vulnerability, and violent conflict.

-By adopting a systems-based approach that simultaneously addresses economic pressures, substance abuse, and intercommunal tensions, the project seeks to strengthen community resilience and position young people as central actors in sustaining long-term peace and stability in Riyom LGA.
+By adopting a systems-based approach that simultaneously addresses economic pressures, substance use, and intercommunal tensions, the project seeks to strengthen community resilience and position young people as central actors in sustaining long-term peace and stability in Riyom LGA.

 Findings and Emerging Impact